Teaching Children Empathy And How To Develop It

 Keep children engaged in productive activities

-As a family concentrate on engaging children together to create an environment that promotes the sensitivity and awareness of children for their families and peers.
-Help build a sense of integrity that relies on self-control within themselves, not on monetary rewards.
+As a family concentrates on engaging children together to create an environment that promotes the sensitivity and awareness of children from their families and peers.
+Help build a sense of integrity that relies on self-control within themselves, not in monetary rewards.
 Empathy is not something that naturally evolves without environmental feedback.